 The cost-based approach considers the cost incurred in developing the patented technology, including research and development expenses, legal fees, and other associated costs.
 The approach then subtracts the depreciation of the patent over time to arrive at the current value.

 The cost-based approach is useful when valuing patents that are not yet commercialized, as the approach considers the costs incurred in developing the technology.
 However, this approach does not take into account the potential revenue or profits that the patent could generate in the future, which can be a significant limitation.

 This compares the patent portfolio with similar portfolios which have been licensed or sold in the market, while adjusting for technology, quality and other factors.

-To use this approach, the first step is to identify patents that are similar to the patent being valued.
+To use this approach, identify patents that are similar to the patent being valued.
 This can be done by analyzing the patent’s technology, application, and market.
 Once similar patents are identified, their sale prices can be used as a basis for estimating the value of the patent being valued.

 3. Income-based Approach